How to Make Zucchini Noodles (With or Without a Spiralizer)

 Sold yet?
 Yep.
 Me, too.

-To learn how to make zucchini noodles, I teamed up our experts at the Taste of Home Test Kitchen.
+To learn how to make zucchini noodles, I teamed up our experts in the Test Kitchen.
 They know that it’s not just important to learn how to make these veggie noodles, but also understand how to make them taste great.
 Let us walk you through, step by step.

 About the Spiralizer